Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 This project addresses a profoundly personal challenge: understanding and improving my wife's chronic sleep issues.
 She often struggles with restless nights, difficulty falling asleep, and persistent fatigue.
 After a serious incident in 2024, we realized that we needed to take this issue seriously.

 Realizing the potential of deriving insights from personal data, I leveraged my expertise as a Data Analyst to initiate a comprehensive sleep study.
-This dashboard provides an ongoing, data-driven investigation into sleep patterns and behaviors of a remarkable woman, seeking to uncover the factors influencing her rest and well-being.
+This dashboard provides an ongoing, data-driven investigation into the sleep patterns and behaviors of a remarkable woman, seeking to uncover the factors influencing her rest and well-being.

 ## 📊 Data:

-* The sleep data is collected periodically from Google Forms and from the ZEPP app and subsequently stored on Google Sheets.
-This data is then cleaned, processed, and transformed and linked to a live Looker Studio dashboard.
+* The sleep data is collected periodically from Google Forms and the ZEPP app and subsequently stored on Google Sheets.
+This data is then cleaned, processed, transformed, and linked to a live Looker Studio dashboard.

 ### <ins>Live Dashboard:</ins>
 [**👉 A Remarkable Woman's Sleep Journey 👈**](https://lookerstudio.google.com/reporting/5f8bfcfc-974b-4822-8266-00d644420626)